Lawyers Fighting National Origin Discrimination And Harassment

 Contact Our Offices To Schedule A Free Consultation · Se Habla Español

 Please visit our Do I Have A Case? page to answer a few questions relating to your circumstances.
 If the questionnaire indicates you may have a case against your employer, contact us for a free consultation.
+Our phone number is 213-985-1305 or reach us by email.

 Our offices generally represent clients on a contingency fee basis.
 This means that there is generally no fee for representation unless we obtain money for our clients.